finbourne/lusid-sdk-csharp-preview/sdk/docs/PortfolioGroupsApi.md

 <a name="upsertportfoliogroupaccessmetadata"></a>
 # **UpsertPortfolioGroupAccessMetadata**
-> ResourceListOfAccessMetadataValueOf UpsertPortfolioGroupAccessMetadata (string scope, string code, string metadataKey, UpsertPortfolioGroupAccessMetadataRequest upsertPortfolioGroupAccessMetadataRequest, DateTimeOrCutLabel effectiveAt = null)
+> ResourceListOfAccessMetadataValueOf UpsertPortfolioGroupAccessMetadata (string scope, string code, string metadataKey, UpsertPortfolioGroupAccessMetadataRequest upsertPortfolioGroupAccessMetadataRequest, DateTimeOrCutLabel effectiveAt = null, DateTimeOffset? effectiveUntil = null)

 [EARLY ACCESS] UpsertPortfolioGroupAccessMetadata: Upsert a Portfolio Group Access Metadata entry associated with a specific metadataKey.
 This creates or updates the data in LUSID.